-Touring began during the late summer of 1969, their second gig a baptism by fire at the Woodstock Music & Art Fair on August 17.
+Touring began during the late summer of 1969, their second gig a baptism by fire at the Woodstock festival on August 17.
 The awesome performance of 'Sea Of Madness' at Woodstock is true validation of how good they really were coming out of the shoots as a complete band.
-While on tour, they also continued work on a long awaited follow up LP ('Déjà Vu') that was released in the spring of 1970.
-The highly individualized songs that resulted were by design; allowing each member to complete their artistic vision, a luxury not afforded in their previous bands.
+While on tour, they also continued work on a long awaited follow up LP (Déjà Vu) that was released in the spring of 1970.
+The highly individualized songs that resulted were by design, allowing each member to complete their own artistic vision, a luxury not afforded in their previous bands.
 The result was a more polished and better produced sound than on the Crosby, Stills & Nash debut LP.
-Stills leads off the album with the high-energy 'Carry On' while Nash chips in two hit singles with 'Teach Your Children' (Jerry Garcia of the Grateful Dead plays steel guitar on this classic) and the Beatles-tinged 'Our House'.
+Stills leads off the album with the highly energetic 'Carry On' while Nash chips in two hit singles with 'Teach Your Children' (Jerry Garcia of the Grateful Dead plays pedal steel guitar on this classic) and the Beatles-tinged 'Our House'.
 Young varies his mood between the reflective 'Helpless' and the sing-a-long 'Everybody I Love You', and Crosby's atmospheric title track is one of his most daring compositions, setting a serious tone for the album.
 Young's non-LP single 'Ohio' illustrates the group's keen political timing, depicting the recent Kent State shootings.

 Find The Cost Of Freedom